srsran/srsRAN_matlab/README.md

 *srsRAN-matlab* runs on MATLAB and builds upon the [5G Toolbox](https://www.mathworks.com/products/5g.html) (tested on MATLAB R2022a, R2022b and R2023a under Linux, but other recent releases should also work).

-To build the MEX wrappers and to run the applications that include them, a working copy of srsRAN Project and its dependency are also needed (see the [MEX](#mex) section for further details).
+The srsRAN Project is required to build the MEX wrappers and to run the applications that include them (see the [MEX](#mex) section for further details).

 ### Contents